stutimishra7/Survival-Analysis/README.md

 Preprocessing of TCGA BRCA patient,clinical and mutation data.
 Calculate Prognostic index of each patients using model.
 Visualize survival results and Rwr score patterns.

+# System Requirements
+  ## Hardware
+The machine learning and deep learning models were trained on a system with a following specs:

+RAM: 8+ GB
+CPU: 2 cores
+GPU: 15360MiB

+## Platforms used for training models

+Linux (Ubuntu 22.04.3 LT)
+Microsoft Windows 10